averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 2. Fabric can't directly reach your VNet (different virtual networks)
 3. Private Link Service bridges the gap securely
 4. All traffic stays on the Microsoft backbone
-5. And no Virtual machines that act as gateway
+5. And no Virtual machines that act as gateway (and everyone that knows me, know that I dont like virtual machines :-) )

 ## Our Implementation